ggeda/FizzBuzzSaaS/README.md

 There are two ways to run the application:

-1. Directly by running the included jar distribution in the distribution directory. java -jar distribution/fizzbuzzsaas-1-kz.jar
+1. Directly by running the included jar distribution in the distribution directory.

+    java -jar distribution/fizzbuzzsaas-1-kz.jar

+#   ( Note: this by default starts the application on port 8080)
+If there is a need to use port other than 8080, use this command, for example for port 9090:

+    java -jar -Dserver.port=9090 distribution/fizzbuzzsaas-1-kz.jar

+    )

 Or ... build and run

 1. mvm clean install

 2. java -jar target/fizzbuzzsaas-1-kz.jar

-( this by default starts the application on port 8080) If there is a need to use port other than 8080, use this command, for example for port 9090: java -jar -Dserver.port=9090 target/fizzbuzzsaas-1-kz.jar
+Or

+java -jar -Dserver.port=9090 target/fizzbuzzsaas-1-kz.jar

 # Test by a GET call :